msdharani1/TubeSeek/README.md

 1.  **/search**: Used to get a list of video IDs for a given search query.
 2.  **/videos**: Used to fetch detailed information (like statistics and duration) for a list of video IDs obtained from the search endpoint.

 This two-step process ensures we get comprehensive data for each video shown to the user.
 All API calls are made from the server via Server Actions to protect the API key.
+The system also supports **automatic API key rotation** to mitigate quota limits.

 ### Client-Side Caching